cockroachdb/docs/v22.1/show-trace.md

     (1 row)
     ~~~

-6. Still in terminal 2, stop tracing and then view the completed trace:
+6. In terminal 2, stop tracing and then view the completed trace:

     {% include copy-clipboard.html %}
     ~~~ sql